 Our design team is in-house.
-Is it still ok for the manufacturer’s name and logo to appear in the entry?
+Is it still permissible for the manufacturer’s name and logo to appear in the entry?

-Yes, names or logos of manufacturing companies/clients may appear if they are inherent to the product.
-If the design team has its own identity though, you may NOT include its name or logo.
-Also, don’t refer in the entry form to “the in-house design team.”
-Just use “design team.”
+Yes, names or logos of manufacturing companies/clients may appear ONLY if they are inherent to the product.
+If the design team has its own identity though, you may NOT include its name or logo in your entry answers or photos.

-I am a student, which entry form should I use?
+I am a student, so which entry form should I use?

 What does “in distribution” mean?

 In distribution means it’s available for purchase through normal sales channels.
-For the most part, this means the general public should be able to find it and purchase it.
-Certain items like planes, expensive medical equipment, etc. will be considered in distribution if orders have been taken from the end client.
+For the most part, this means the general public should be able to find it and purchase the product.
+Certain items such as planes, expensive medical equipment, etc. will be considered "in distribution" if orders have been taken from the end client.